fire2a/qgis-pan-europeo/README.md

 - utility function configuration x2:
 -- Min-Max scaling, with a invert checkbox
--- Bi-Piecewise-Linear, with spinboxes&sliders for its two 2 points (where the range are the raster min-max values)
+-- Bi-Piecewise-Linear, with spinboxes&sliders for its two 2 points (where the range are the raster min-max values) -- Step function, with spinboxes&sliders for the threshold point

 B. A Toolbox with standard buttons (Ok, Cancel, Reset)